 Apart from this, we can also use Microsoft flow to start simple to complex approvals, even we can start various multilevel approval processes.

 Not only this we can also use other services to capture information.
 For example, we can use Microsoft flow to capture data from Twitter or Facebook on a specific hashtag.

-Even we can store email attachments from your email to SharePoint document library by using flow.
+Even we can store email attachments from your email to the SharePoint document library by using flow.
 We can create a flow that will trigger whenever you will receive an email with an attachment, this will store the attachment in SharePoint.

 Even we can also copy files between one drive for business and SharePoint or even we can sync new OneDrive files to Google drive files.
 And, we can also upload photos to OneDrive for Business on a button flow.

 Almost all organizations using Office 365 uses Microsoft Teams.
 We can even use flow to communicate with the Microsoft team from other applications.
 Like, we can Microsoft flow to post messages to Microsoft teams when a new task is created in Planner.
-Or we can alert the team when a specific documents are uploaded.
-Or even we can post message to Microsoft Teams when an email arrives in Office 365 Outlook.
+Or we can alert the team when specific documents are uploaded.
+Or even we can post messages to Microsoft Teams when an email arrives in Office 365 Outlook.

 Like this, in many more scenarios, we can use flow to automate our business processes.